the-lambda-way/bruteforce-enigma/README.md

 The second, called `bf_decipher`, goes through every combination of rotor, rotor position, and ring position (except the third ring, which has no effect on finding a solution) of a given enigma model.
 Since this requires 11.9 million decryptions per rotor configuration, it takes a bit of time to finish.
 See below for the performance characteristics on my machine.

+To different scoring functions are provided, `score_by_Qgram` for quadgram scoring, and `score_by_IOC_order` for IOC scoring (maintains ordering, but does not return the actual IOC).

 # Performance

-Tested on my personal laptop, with a 56-character cipher from Practical Cryptography.
+Test using quadgram scoring on my personal laptop, with a 56-character cipher from Practical Cryptography.

 ```
 ct: NPNKANVHWKPXORCDDTRJRXSJFLCIUAIIBUNQIUQFTHLOZOIMENDNGPCB